snavaes/nlgids.london/md/gids.en.md

 I would love to share my knowledge of London with you.
 Not boring dates, but interesting stories about kings, queens, famous people and also everyday life.

+Contact [me](mailto:ans@nlgids.london) if you have questions or just wants some tips.